 We have 14 Bell Group Academies throughout the UK having developed a successful Academy model.
-Our ambition is to grow this network of Academies over the coming year, engaging with additional colleges and supporting additional trades.
-We are currently supporting this growth through regular discussion with key partners and stakeholders across the UK including in Northern Ireland where we are hoping to open our first Bell Academy this year to support underrepresented groups with the transition from education into employment within Bell.
+Our ambition is to grow this network of Academies over the next five years resulting in 30 Academies and specific academies for Green Skills to further enhance our current engagement model with additional colleges and supporting additional trades.

+We are currently supporting this growth through regular discussion with key partners and stakeholders across the UK and opened our first Bell Academy in Northern Ireland to support underrepresented groups with the transition from education into employment within Bell/CB Contracts.